KimberlyYu/spotify_data_analysis/README.md

 3. Insert the sample data into the respective tables.
 4. Execute SQL queries to solve the listed problems.
 5. Explore query optimization techniques for large datasets.

----

-## Next Steps
-- **Visualize the Data**: Use a data visualization tool like **Tableau** or **Power BI** to create dashboards based on the query results.
-- **Expand Dataset**: Add more rows to the dataset for broader analysis and scalability testing.
-- **Advanced Querying**: Dive deeper into query optimization and explore the performance of SQL queries on larger datasets.

----

-## Contributing
-If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.

----

-## License
-This project is licensed under the MIT License.